New 360 Reports Visualizations

 Breakout

 Have you ever wanted to display data from different samples side by side?
-Maybe you want your bar graph to show how evaluators on different teams scored a subject.
+Maybe you want your satisfaction bar graph to show how women responded and how men responded right next to each other.
+Maybe you want to show each store location’s data in the same graph.
 In that case, you may want to use a breakout on your visualization.

 Click the Breakout dropdown and select the field you want to break out the data by.